pmcelhaney/counterfact/docs/usage.md

  };
 ```

-The `context` object is defined in `$.context.js` in the same directory as the file that uses it.
+The `context` object is defined in `$.context.ts` in the same directory as the file that uses it.
 It's up to you to define the API for a context object.
-For example, your `$.context.js` file might look like this.
+For example, your `$.context.ts` file might look like this.

 ```ts
 class PetStore {